Miyazaki Mango Cafes with Kids: A Family Guide to the Sun Egg Fruit (2026)

 • Allergies: mango is in the cashew/poison-ivy family — kids with cashew allergies should test small first

-• Sugar content: very high — share desserts to avoid sugar crash on long drives
+• Sugar content: very high — share desserts to avoid a sugar crash on long drives

 • Cash + card: most cafes take cards; carry cash for farm direct sales